giditietz/rise_phonebook-yinon/README.md

 http://localhost:9000/api/contacts?page=1
 ```

-In order to do search in the contact list, we can add more params in the query
+To search in your contact list, we can add more params in the query
 (currently supporting first name and last name).
-Let's say we want to see all the contact who have y in their in the first name.
+Let's say we want to see all the contact who have y in their first name.

 ```
 http://localhost:9000/api/contacts?first_name=y
 ```

-If we want to see all the contacts who have y in their in the last name.
+If we want to see all the contacts who have y in their last name.

 ```
 http://localhost:9000/api/contacts?last_name=y